upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 // String-like syntax is accepted. res = sess.Collection("people").Find("id", 25)

-res = sess.Collection("people").Find("id >", 29) // Equality is the default operator
-                                                 // but a different one can be used.
+// Equality is the default operator but a different one can be used. res = sess.Collection("people").Find("id >", 29)

 // Use the `?` placeholder to map arguments by position: res = sess.Collection("people").Find("id > ?
 AND id < ?", 20, 39)